 This is called ovoviviparous reproduction and means the female will incubate eggs inside of herself.

 These eggs do not have a shell, but the embryos develop and get nutrients by attaching to a yolk sac inside their mother.

 With Jackson’s chameleon, the female has a gestational period of approximately four to six months, after which she will give birth to the babies.

 When they are born, the young are covered in a sticky membrane.

 The mother will press the babies onto a branch where it will stick, and the newly born chameleons emerge from that membrane.

 Breeding Age For Chameleons

-Breeding age is slightly different between species, but overall chameleons reach sexual maturity after one year.
+Breeding age is slightly different between species, but overall, chameleons reach sexual maturity after one year.

-If you are breeding chameleons, you will find some species, like the veiled chameleon, will reach sexual maturity by the time they are four months old.
+If you are breeding chameleons, you will find some species, like the veiled chameleon, that will reach sexual maturity by the time they are four months old.

 For the safety and health of your chameleon, it is best to wait until she is at least a year old before you breed her.